Last updated: July 19, 2021Get paid by PayPal or gift voucher

 - Login and blast the surveys at periods when the bonuses and Swago game is running.
 Don’t login each day and try and do a couple, it’s unproductive to do it that way, do them in large batches instead.

-- Expect to fail to qualify for lots of surveys, perhaps around 80% as per my findings.
+- Expect to fail to qualify for lots of surveys, perhaps around 80%.
+With that perspective you’ll get less frustrated.

-- My results are specific to me.
+- The results on this page are specific to one person.
 Always do your own tests to see how much you earn.

 Final review conclusions